AndrasKovacs/dtt-rtcg/README.md

 ```
 f : ℕ → ℕ = λ x. id (id (suc (suc x)));
 ```
-We can obtain the beta-normalized source code of `f`.
+We can obtain a normalized source code of `f`.
 We can do this for any function, in fact.
 ```
 normalize {A}{B : A → U} (f : (a : A) → B a) : □ ((a : A) → B a) =